Yang Yao-hsun: Career

+He signed with the Lamigo Monkeys (now Rakuten Monkeys) of CPBL in 2015 and played for the club through 2021.
+For the 2022 season he played for the Fubon Guardians, entering play in only 13 games.
+As of May 2023 he had not played in the 2023 CPBL season.

 International career

 Yang competed for Chinese Taipei in the 2005 Asian Baseball Championship, 2006 World Baseball Classic, 2006 Intercontinental Cup, 2010 Asian Games, 2013 World Baseball Classic Qualification and 2013 World Baseball Classic.

 Pitching style

 Yang is a 5 ft 10 in, 190 lb left-handed pitcher. he throws a low 90s fastball, along with a slider, curveball, and a splitter.
 He mostly uses his fastball-slider combination in games.

 Personal life

 Yang is the brother of fellow professional baseball player Yang Dai-Kang.
 He is a member of the Amis tribe and descendant of the famous warrior Kolas Mahengheng.